pgRouting/workshop/docs/chapters/geoext_client.rst

  * a way to select the routing algorithm (Shortest path Dijkstra, A* or Shooting*),
  * a way to select the start and final destination.

+.. note:: this chapter only show code snippets, the full source code of the page can be found in ``pgrouting-workshop/web/routing-final.html`` that should be on your desktop or at the end of this chapter.

 -------------------------------------------------------------------------------------------------------------
 Routing method selection
 -------------------------------------------------------------------------------------------------------------